RyodoTanaka/ompl_apps/README.md

 ## Installation
 ### Installation of OMPL
+**!!
+If you want to compile with NAIST samples, BUILD 1.0.0 VERSION !!**
 Based on the [official installation shell script](http://ompl.kavrakilab.org/installation.html), I modified something that is not worked.
 If you've not installed the OMPL library yet, run the shell script like following.
 And this script bring you OMPL-1.3.0 version.

 ```bash